×

 People living in Malahide were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Malahide, you should pack a variety of clothing to accommodate the temperate maritime climate, including warm clothing for the winter months and lighter clothing for the summer.
 Waterproof jackets and umbrellas are essential due to frequent rainfall.
 Comfortable walking shoes are also necessary as Malahide is a beautiful place to explore on foot.
 Don't forget to pack your personal documents such as passport, driver's license, and any necessary visas or work permits.
 If you're planning on driving in Ireland, an international driving permit might be required.
 Pack your electronics, including your laptop, smartphone, and chargers.
 An adapter plug for Ireland's Type G electrical outlets will be necessary to charge your devices.
 If you take prescription medication, bring an adequate supply along with a copy of your prescription.
 Pack personal hygiene items and toiletries, although these can also be purchased after you arrive.
 Bring some of your favorite non-perishable food items, especially if they might be hard to find in Ireland.
 Lastly, consider packing photos, mementos, or small items that remind you of home.
-These can help to personalize your new space and make it feel more comfortable," commented one expat who made the move to Malahide.
+These can help to personalize your new space and make it feel more comfortable," said one expat who made the move to Malahide.

 Where should I setup a bank account in Malahide?